-The FSUG generally supports the draft version of the Guidelines, but considers they leave too much latitude to creditors.
+BEUC generally supports the draft version of the Guidelines, but considers they leave too much latitude to creditors.
 Creditworthiness assessment should be standardised as much as possible, which means that the guidelines should be more detailed to limit creditors' margin of maneuver.
-This is the reason why the FSUG considers useful to make some comments and proposals which are detailed below.
+This is the reason why BEUC considers useful to make some comments and proposals which are detailed below.